cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

 .. |creating| replace:: **Creating An ETL Adapter:**
 .. _creating: creating.html

-- |creating|_ Steps for creating an ETL Adaptor from an ETL Application Template.
+- |creating|_ Steps for creating an ETL Adapter from an ETL Application Template.

 .. |operations| replace:: **Operating An ETL Adapter:**
 .. _operations: operations.html